Federal IRS Tax Audits and Appeals Attorney

 Tax Audits and Appeals

 Tax disputes can be overwhelming for individuals and businesses alike.
-Whether it’s a tax audit or a tax appeal, the stakes are high, and the consequences are often severe.
+Whether facing a tax audit or pursuing a tax appeal, the stakes are high, and the consequences often severe.
+This is when having an experienced tax audit attorney by your side becomes invaluable.

-Because of this, it’s crucial to have professional representation during these processes.
-Not only can a tax professional help you navigate the complex and ever-changing tax laws, but they can also provide a level of expertise and advocacy that can greatly increase your chances of a successful outcome.
+Because of the complex nature of tax proceedings, professional representation is crucial during these processes.
+A skilled IRS tax audit lawyer can help you navigate the intricate and ever-changing tax laws while providing expertise and advocacy that significantly increases your chances of a favorable outcome.

-The attorneys at Ledingham Law are skilled and experienced in tax law.
-We can help you through the process successfully.
-Contact us today at (240) 673-6869 for a consultation
+The attorneys at Ledingham Law are highly skilled and experienced in tax law.
+Our team of tax audit lawyers can guide you through the process successfully.
+Contact us today at (240) 673-6869 for a consultation.

 What is a Tax Audit and Tax Appeal?

-During a tax audit, your records, financial statements, lifestyle, and business activities are reviewed in detail.
-What the IRS requires will depend on the type of audit they’re conducting, either a mail audit, office audit, or field audit.
+When the IRS conducts an audit, they scrutinize your records, financial statements, lifestyle, and business activities in detail.
+What they require depends on the type of audit being conducted—mail audit, office audit, or field audit.
+Having a tax audit lawyer representing you during this process ensures that you provide only what’s legally required.

 If you disagree with the results of a tax audit, you have the right to file a tax appeal.
-This involves presenting arguments and evidence to challenge the findings of the IRS.
-The tax appeal process can be complex and requires a strong understanding of tax laws and legal procedures.
+This process involves presenting arguments and evidence to challenge the IRS findings.
+The tax appeal process is complex and requires the expertise of an appeals lawyer who thoroughly understands tax laws and legal procedures.

 Reasons for a Tax Audit

-Discrepancies or inconsistencies in the reported income: If the IRS notices a significant difference between the reported income and other sources of information, such as W-2 forms or 1099 forms, they may flag the tax return for further investigation.
+- Discrepancies or inconsistencies in reported income: If the IRS notices significant differences between your reported income and other information sources (such as W-2 forms or 1099 forms), they may flag your tax return for further investigation.

-Claiming of excessive deductions or credits: If your deductions or credits seem too high compared to your income level or industry standards, it may raise red flags for the IRS.
+- Claiming excessive deductions or credits: If your deductions or credits seem disproportionately high compared to your income level or industry standards, this may raise red flags for the IRS.

 Possible Outcomes of a Tax Audit

-After undergoing a tax audit, there are several possible outcomes you may face:
+After undergoing a tax audit, several possible outcomes may result:

-- No changes are made to the tax return: This is the most desirable outcome, as it means the IRS has found no discrepancies or errors in the reported income and deductions.
-In this case, your tax return remains as initially filed, and there are no further tax liabilities or penalties.
+- No changes to the tax return: This is the ideal outcome, indicating the IRS found no discrepancies or errors in your reported income and deductions.
+Your tax return remains as initially filed, with no further tax liabilities or penalties.

 THE TAX APPEAL PROCESS

-The tax appeal process is important if you disagree with the findings or decisions made by the IRS during a tax audit.
-Your disagreement could be caused by:
+The tax appeal process becomes critical if you disagree with IRS findings or decisions during a tax audit.
+Your disagreement might stem from:

-- A violation of your rights during the audit
+- Violation of your rights during the audit

-The appeals process provides an opportunity for individuals and businesses to present their case and seek a fair resolution.
+This appeals process provides an opportunity for individuals and businesses to present their case and seek fair resolution with the help of a knowledgeable federal appeals lawyer.

-Note: Not everyone can appeal.
-If your case is eligible for an appeal, the IRS notice usually has an explanation of your appeal rights.
+Important Note: Not everyone is eligible to appeal.
+If your case qualifies for an appeal, the IRS notice typically includes an explanation of your appeal rights.

-The tax appeal process begins with you filing a formal appeal, stating the reasons for your disagreement, and providing any supporting evidence.
-It’s best to make your appeal request to the compliance individual at the IRS who handled your case.
+The tax appeal process begins with filing a formal appeal that clearly states your reasons for disagreement while providing supporting evidence.
+It’s generally best to direct your appeal request to the IRS compliance officer who handled your case.

-This appeal is then reviewed by an appeals officer, who may schedule a hearing to further discuss the case.
-During the hearing, you’ll have the opportunity to present your arguments, provide additional evidence, and address any concerns the IRS raises.
+Your appeal is then reviewed by an appeals officer who may schedule a hearing to discuss the case further.
+During this hearing, you and your appeals lawyer will have the opportunity to present arguments, provide additional evidence, and address any concerns raised by the IRS.

 CLIENT TESTIMONIALS